Lesser palatine nerve

-The lesser palatine nerves (posterior palatine nerve) are branches of the maxillary nerve (CN V_{2}).
-They descends through the greater palatine canal alongside the greater palatine nerve, and emerge (separately) through the lesser palatine foramen to pass posteriorward.
-They supply the soft palate, tonsil, and uvula.
+The lesser palatine nerves (posterior palatine nerve) are sensory branches of the maxillary nerve (CN V_{2}).
+They arise from the pterygopalatine ganglion and descend through the lesser palatine canal and emerge (separately) through the lesser palatine foramen to pass posterior-ward at the soft palate.
+They provide sensory innervation to the mucosa of the soft palate, tonsil, and uvula.
+The nerves also carry autonomic fibers that contribute to the palatine glands.
+The lesser palatine nerve is relevant in dental anesthesia and in surgical procedures involving the posterior palate.